taskscape/InfostackerPlugin/README.md

 ---

-This documentation provides a comprehensive guide to installing, configuring, and using the Obsidian Note Publish plugin.
+This documentation provides a comprehensive guide to installing, configuring, and using the Infostacker Note Publish plugin.
 If you have any further questions or require additional support, feel free to consult the plugin documentation or contact the plugin developer.